Yakushima Sea Turtle Conservation Activities

 P.S.:

-The reason why sea turtles on Yakushima can return to the island's sandy beaches for generations can only be achieved through the years of deep understanding and cooperation from local villages who have watched the beach every day and have cherished coexistence with sea turtles.
-The story of the lives of sea turtles is not only connected to the beautiful sea and sandy beaches, but also to the warm feelings of the people living there.
+The reason that Yakushima's sea turtles have been able to return to the island's beaches for generations is not only due to the island's rich natural environment, but also thanks to the deep understanding and cooperation over many years of the local community, who have watched over the beaches every day and cherished coexistence with the sea turtles.
+The story of the sea turtles' lives is firmly connected not only to the beautiful sea and beaches, but also to the warm feelings of the people who live there

-We also offer a tour called "Sato Tour" that is run right next to the beach where sea turtles nurture their lives, and that lets you get to know the lives and culture of the people of Yakushima.
-You may encounter old stone walls that tell the history of the island, a path filled with wisdom from life, and above all, the smiles of the people who live there.
+We also offer a "Sato Meguri" tour, which allows you to experience the lifestyle and culture of the people of Yakushima, located right next to the beach where sea turtles nurture their lives.
+You may encounter old stone walls that tell the story of the island's history, narrow streets filled with the wisdom of daily life, and above all, the smiling faces of the people who live there

-We hope you will visit the mysterious nature and the brilliance of life that sea turtles teach you, as well as the deep charm of the village, another treasure on the island.
-We hope that by learning about both the beaches and villages of Yakushima, your trip will become even more enriched.
+Along with learning about the mysteries of nature and the brilliance of life that the sea turtles teach us, we hope you will also visit the island to discover the profound charm of its villages, another treasure.
+We hope that getting to know both the beaches and villages of Yakushima will make your trip even more enriching

 Implementation period